Home » Hanaa SFEIR

 Profile

-Holder of a Ph.D. in Contemporary Religious Studies from the Université de Sherbrooke, a Doctorate in Pharmacy, and a Master’s degree in Philosophy from the Lebanese University, Hanaa Sfeir is a part-time professor at the Faculty of Theology at Saint Paul University in Ottawa, and a lecturer at the Université de Sherbrooke in Québec.
-Her research interests focus on the dialectic between divine unity and the multiplicity of creation, explored through philosophical, psychoanalytic, and theological perspectives.
-She is involved in a range of research projects, including: essential competencies for supporting professional collaboration in the fields of social services, education, and health; analysis of the “Culture and Quebec Citizenship” curriculum; the personalist philosophy of Nicolas Berdiaeff; Francophone theology in Canada; Catholic heritage in the collective imagination of Sherbrooke residents; cultural and religious cosmologies; the concept of the Trinity in philosophy and theology; and the themes of evil and suffering in counseling from spiritual and psychoanalytic approaches.
-She is a partner member of SoDRUS (Centre for Research on Society, Law and Religion at the Université de Sherbrooke), a member of the Institute for Theological Study and Research in Interculturality, Migration and Mission (IERTIMM), Québec, Canada, and serves on the editorial board of the journal Histoire Engagée.
-Since 2025, she has been actively collaborating with the intellectual organization Taqueen Al-Fikr Al-Araby, founded in Egypt, which works toward reforming religious discourse and promoting intercultural dialogue.
-In this capacity, she writes monthly articles and columns on contemporary philosophical, social, and religious issues, and regularly participates in conferences organized by the network.
+Holder of a Ph.D. in Contemporary Religious Studies from the Université de Sherbrooke, a doctorate in Pharmacy, and a Master’s degree in Philosophy from the Lebanese University, Hanaa Sfeir teaches part-time at the Faculty of Theology of Saint Paul University in Ottawa and serves as a lecturer at the Université de Sherbrooke.
+Her research focuses on the dialectic between unity and diversity, which she explores through philosophical, psychoanalytic, sociological, and theological approaches.
+She leads a wide range of projects that reflect the breadth of her interests: the study of essential skills for fostering interprofessional collaboration in the fields of social services, education, and health; critical analysis of the Culture et citoyenneté québécoises program; examination of Nicolas Berdiaeff’s personalist philosophy; francophone theology in Canada; the role of Catholic heritage in the collective imagination of Sherbrooke; cultural and religious cosmologies; the concept of the Trinity in philosophy and theology; the question of evil and suffering in counseling from both spiritual and psychoanalytic perspectives; issues of secularism and cultural diversity; Islamophobia and cultural wars; resilience among youth placed in intermediate resources; as well as Quebec pilgrim studies.
+She is a partner member of SoDRUS (Centre de recherche Société, Droit et Religions at the Université de Sherbrooke), a member of the Institute for Theological Study and Research in Interculturality, Migration and Mission (IERTIMM) in Quebec, a regular member of the Marie-Fitzbach Chair in Teaching Leadership in Pastoral and Social Ethics at Université Laval, a research member of the Quebec Network for Pilgrim Studies (RQÉP), a member of the Famille Godin Research Chair on the placement of children and youth in intermediate resources at the Université de Sherbrooke, and a member of the editorial board of Histoire Engagée.
+Since 2025, she has also collaborated with the intellectual organization Taqueen Al-Fikr Al-Araby, founded in Egypt, which works toward reforming religious discourse and promoting intercultural dialogue.
+In this capacity, she regularly publishes articles and monthly columns on contemporary philosophical, social, and religious issues, and actively participates in conferences organized by the network.

 • 2024: Ph.D. in Contemporary Religious Studies.
 University of Sherbrooke.